surfacesyntacticud/website/content/_index.md

 ---
 title: ""
 date: 2020-04-26T17:45:38+02:00
-title: Surface Syntactic Universal Dependencies
+title: Surface Syntactic Universal Dependencies (SUD)

 ---

 <center>⚠️ This website is in construction ⚠️</center>

-# Surface Syntactic Universal Dependencies (SUD)

-SUD is an annotation scheme for syntactic dependency treebanks, near isomorphic to UD (Universal Dependencies).
+SUD is an annotation scheme for syntactic dependency treebanks, and has a nearly perfect degree of two-way convertibility with the Universal Dependencies scheme (UD).
 Contrary to UD, it is based on syntactic criteria (favoring functional heads) and the relations are defined on distributional and functional bases.

 ## An Example:
 {{< conll >}}